phie-war-hier/portfolio-2025/README.md

-# Portfolio 2024
+# Portfolio 2024 (work in progress)
- A new version of my porfolio with dynamic JS elements
+ A new version of my porfolio with dynamic JS elements.